janaSunrise/Anime-face-generation-DCGAN-webapp/README.md

 This project uses `pipenv` for dependency management.
 You need to ensure that you have `pipenv` installed on your system.

-Here's how to install the dependencies, and get started.
+Here's how to quickly install the dependencies, and quickstart the web application:

 - Install it using **`pipenv sync -d`**
 - Once done, run the webapp using **`pipenv run start`**

-And It'll start on Port 8501 by default, plus it opens the site too on webbrowser.
+And it'll start on Port `8501` by default and also it opens the site too on webbrowser.

 ## Contributing